Ives–Stilwell experiment

-The Ives–Stilwell experiment tested the contribution of relativistic time dilation to the Doppler shift of light.
+In physics, the Ives–Stilwell experiment tested the contribution of relativistic time dilation to the Doppler shift of light.
 The result was in agreement with the formula for the transverse Doppler effect and was the first direct, quantitative confirmation of the time dilation factor.
 Since then many Ives–Stilwell type experiments have been performed with increased precision.
 Together with the Michelson–Morley and Kennedy–Thorndike experiments it forms one of the fundamental tests of special relativity theory.
 Other tests confirming the relativistic Doppler effect are the Mössbauer rotor experiment and modern Ives–Stilwell experiments.

 Both time dilation and the relativistic Doppler effect were predicted by Albert Einstein in his seminal 1905 paper.